 • Do you may select the title insurance company?
 You have all the rights to choose the company you want to do the title insurance and search.
 If a seller is trying to push a company, be suspicious.

 • Who should you trust in purchasing title insurance?
-If your real estate agent and your mortgage lender are giving you advise, it is often prudent to go with the lender.
+If your real estate agent and your mortgage lender are giving you advice, it is often prudent to go with the lender.
 The lender is guaranteeing a lot of money, and the assurance that the property is yours is protection for them.

-Title insurance does protect you from unexpected liens that could come up later and were missed during the search.
-Title insurance also protects your actual title if there is ever a dispute about lot lines.
-Most home buyers, realtors and mortgage companies recommend title insurance.
+Title insurance does protect you from unexpected liens that could come up later and be missed during the search.
+Utah Title insurance also protects your actual title if there is ever a dispute about lot lines.
+Most home buyers, realtors, and mortgage companies recommend title insurance.
 It is not expensive, and you may never use it, but if problems do come up, title insurance will save you the headache of spending your life savings trying to defend your property rights.
 A reputable company like Utah Title will guide you through the pitfalls of searching your title and getting it insured.
 Don’t let things go to chance.
 You need title insurance.
 Note that when you need it, title insurance companies pay out promptly and for a goodly amount.